Table of Contents

 - I/O interface layer: connects the controller with the simulator.

 This configuration is often referred to as controller-HIL (or C-HIL), because the controller is the device under test (DUT) inside the loop.
 Other configurations of “hardware inside the loop” are also possible, for instance involving an emulated controller connected to a real plant (opposite configuration), although this is usually not designated as a HIL setup.
-In the same line of ideas, the configurations that involve real power exchanges are rather designated as Power HIL (or PHIL) scenarios, so that they are clearly distinghuished from those that only exchange signals or information.
+In the same line of ideas, the configurations that involve real power exchanges are rather designated as Power HIL (or PHIL) scenarios, so that they are clearly distinguished from those that only exchange signals or information.
 In this case, a power amplifier (or equivalent) is required between the simulator and the DUT.

 HIL and PHIL simulation are widely used in domains such as power electronics, automotive, aerospace, microgrids, and power systems.
 Their typical benefits are to help accelerate development and improve safety, notably by shifting risky or hard-to-reproduce scenarios into a secure, controlled environment.